aspnet/Blazor.Docs/docs/dependency-injection.md

 Blazor's DI system is responsible for supplying instances of services to components.
 DI also resolves dependencies recursively so that services themselves can depend on further services.
 DI is configured during startup of the app.
 An example is shown later in this topic.

-## Use of existing .NET mechanisms

-DI in Blazor is based on .NET's [System.IServiceProvider](https://docs.microsoft.com/dotnet/api/system.iserviceprovider) interface.
-The interface defines a generic mechanism for retrieving a service object in .NET apps.

-Blazor's implementation of `System.IServiceProvider` obtains its services from an underlying [Microsoft.Extensions.DependencyInjection.IServiceCollection](https://docs.microsoft.com/dotnet/api/microsoft.extensions.dependencyinjection.iservicecollection).

 ## Add services to DI

 After creating a new app, examine the `Main` method in *Program.cs*: